ethanstrominger/Neighbourly/README.md

 1. Download the code in this repository (click the "Clone or download" button above, then select "Download ZIP").
 Once your download completes, unzip the folder.

-2. Open the “Terminal” application on your Mac (or the equivalent application for your Operating System) and navigate to your new Neighbourly folder on the command line by following this instruction:
+2. Open the "Terminal" application on your Mac (or the equivalent application for your Operating System) and navigate to your new Neighbourly folder on the command line by following this instruction:
     - Type `cd`, press the spacebar, then drag and drop the Neighbourly folder onto the command line (like [this example](https://s3-ap-southeast-2.amazonaws.com/neighbourly-data/change-directory-command-line.gif)).
 It should result in output something like this: `cd /Users/JoeBloggs/Desktop/Neighbourly`

-3. Install all project dependencies with the following commands:
+3. Install Ruby 3.1.2 using a version manager (recommended):

+    **Option A: Using RVM (Ruby Version Manager)**
     ```
+    # Install RVM if you don't have it
+    curl -sSL https://get.rvm.io | bash -s stable
+    source ~/.rvm/scripts/rvm

+    # Install Ruby 3.1.2
+    rvm install 3.1.2
+    rvm use 3.1.2 --default
+    ```

+    **Option B: Using rbenv**
+    ```
+    # Install rbenv via Homebrew (if you don't have it)
+    brew install rbenv ruby-build

+    # Install Ruby 3.1.2
+    rbenv install 3.1.2
+    rbenv global 3.1.2
+    ```

+4. Install all project dependencies with the following commands:
+    ```
-    gem install bundler -v 1.15.3
+    gem install bundler
     bundle install
     ```

-4. Create the database by running the following commands:
+5. Create the database by running the following commands:
     ```
     psql
     CREATE DATABASE neighbourly ENCODING 'UTF_8';